Locally solvable maximal subgroups in division rings: Locally solvable maximal subgroups

-Let $B=B(M)$ be the subgroup of $M$ such that $B/T$ is the Hirsch-Plotkin radical of the group $G/T$.
-As we see in the proof of Lemma \ref{lemma_2.8}, the group $B$ is locally nilpotent.
-It follows that $B$ is the the Hirsch-Plotkin radical of $M$ (Remark \ref{remark}).
-If $M=B$, then $M$ is locally nilpotent and thus it is abelian by Theorem \ref{theorem_3.6}, a contradiction.
-We may therefore assume that $M\ne B$.
-We claim that $M/B$ is a simple group.
-In fact, let $C$ be a normal subgroup of $M$ properly containing $C$.
-It is clear that $C$ is non-abelian.
-It follows by Lemma \ref{lemma_normalized} that $F(C)=D$.
-According to Lemma \ref{lemma_3.2}, we conclude that $F[M]$ is a crossed product of $F[B]$ by $M/B$.
-Moreover, by \cite[Corollary 24]{wehrfritz_89_GoldieSubring}, it follows that $F[C]$ is an Ore domain whose skew field of fractions is coincided with $D$.
-Therefore, we may apply Lemma \ref{lemma_3.3} to conclude that $M=BC$, which implies that $M=C$.
-Thus, the group $M/B$ is simple, as claimed.
-Again by \cite[12.5.2, p.367]{robinson}, we have $M/B$ is a finite group of prime order.
-In view of Lemma \ref{lemma_normalized}, either $B$ is abelian or $F(B)=D$.
+We claim that $M/B(M)$ is a simple group.
+For, let $C$ be a normal subgroup of $M$ properly containing $B(M)$.
+It is obvious that $C$ is non-abelian and so that $F(C)=D$ by Lemma \ref{lemma_3.7}.
+With reference to Lemma \ref{lemma_3.9}, we conclude that $F[M]$ is a crossed product of $F[B(M)]$ by $M/B(M)$.
+It follows from \cite[Corollary 24]{wehrfritz_89_GoldieSubring} that $F[C]$ is an Ore domain whose skew field of fractions is coincided with $D$.
+Accordingly, we may apply Lemma \ref{lemma_3.10} to conclude that $M=B(M)C$, which implies that $M=C$.
+The final fact says that $M/B(M)$ is simple, as claimed.

+Now, as $M/B(M)$ is both locally solvable and simple, we obtain that $M/B(M)$ is a finite group of prime order.
+Again by Lemma \ref{lemma_3.7}, either $B(M)$ is abelian or else $F(B(M))=D$.
 Let us consider the following two subcases.

-\textit{Subcase 2.1:} $B$ is abelian.
+\textit{Subcase 2.1:} $B(M)$ is abelian.

-If we set $L=F(B)$, then $L$ is a subfield of $D$.
-Since $F(M)=D$ and $|M/B|<\infty$, we have $[D:L]_r<\infty$.
+If we set $L=F(B(M))$, then $L$ is a subfield of $D$.
+Since $F(M)=D$ and $|M/B(M)|<\infty$, we have $[D:L]_r<\infty$.
 This implies that $[D:F]<\infty$, and we are done.

-\textit{Subcase 2.2:} $F(B)=D$.
+\textit{Subcase 2.2:} $F(B(M))=D$.